Canop/resc/examples/simple-example.md

 	yarn

+### Preparation of the rust worker

+As this is only a demonstration, we don't need to compile as release.
+We do nothing here.

 ## Running the Simple Example

 All this can be done in whatever order.
 In order to see what happens you should have one console per program.